CDPR-Modding-Documentation/WolvenKit-8-Wiki/getting-started/download.md

 * 64-bit Windows 10/11
 * .NET 6.0 (x64)

-### WolvenKit Installer
+### WolvenKit Application

-The main WolvenKit application in a Microsoft installer package.<br />
+The main WolvenKit application in a portable ZIP file.<br />
 <a href="https://wiki.redmodding.org/wolvenkit/wolvenkit-app/home">User guides</a>

 ### WolvenKit Console

-The standalone command-line based community modkit that replaced CP77 Tools.<br />
+The standalone command-line based community modkit for Cyberpunk (Originally CP77 Tools).<br />
 <a href="https://wiki.redmodding.org/wolvenkit/wolvenkit-cli/wolvenkit-console">User guides</a>

 ### Source Code

-Only useful for developers, the source code is a snapshot used to compile the WolvenKit installer and WolvenKit console.
+A snapshot of the code used to compile this specific WolvenKit release.
+Only useful for developers.

 {% hint style="info" %}
 GitHub is where you will find updates first, but all sites are updated regularly